What to Know Before Visiting Theory Pub in Chicago, IL

 Understanding Theory Pub’s Atmosphere and Vibe

-Theory Pub feels like a polished sports bar with neighborhood grit.
+Theory Pub feels like a polished sports bar with neighbourhood grit.

 Dark wood, brick walls, and well-placed big screens mean no craning for the game.

-Framed Chicago memorabilia, soft lighting, and clear commentary keep the ambiance balanced and conversation-friendly.
+Framed Chicago memorabilia, soft lighting, and clear commentary keep the ambience balanced and conversation-friendly.

 You can wear a jersey or a button-down and fit right in.